Coupled reaction-diffusion equations on adjacent domains: Cylinder and its complement

-In addition, taking into account the relations involving their derivatives given in \eqref{1eq:A.2} and \eqref{2eq:A.4}, we have that looking for positive solutions (respectively supersolutions) of the form \eqref{1eq:3.2} of the linearized problem around $(0,0)$ is equivalent to find positive solutions of the following system (respectively with the $\lq\lq="$ sign replaced by $\lq\lq\geq"$) which involves the parameters $\a,\b,\g,\d$:
+In addition, taking into account relations \eqref{1eq:A.2} and \eqref{2eq:A.4} that involve the derivatives of $J_\tau$ and $K_\tau$, we have that looking for positive solutions (respectively supersolutions) of the form \eqref{1eq:3.2} of the linearized problem around $(0,0)$ is equivalent to finding positive solutions of the following system for the parameters $\a,\b,\g,\d$ (respectively with the $\lq\lq="$ sign replaced by $\lq\lq\geq"$):

 From the third equation we obtain